XtratusCloud/terraform-provider-azureipam/docs/resources/block.md

 - `cidr` (String) The IP range to configure to the block, in cidr notation.
 - `name` (String) Name of the block.
 - `space` (String) Name of the space where the block must be created.
+Changing this forces a new resource to be created.

 ## Import